-Starting with Drupal 8 and continuing with Drupal 9, has a rapidly developing and powerful toolset for working with web services.
+Drupal has a rapidly developing and powerful set of tools for working with web services.
 More and more sites are moving to a decoupled CMS architecture.
 Even if you are not creating a fully decoupled site, exposing aspects of your site through a web service API is a common task in modern web development.
 This series will teach you everything you need to know in order to use Drupal core and contributed modules to build a web services API with Drupal as the backend.

 This series looks at important topics regarding the architecture of your API like presentation versus content, security, and documentation.
 It also examines common pitfalls in REST APIs and how to address them in order to ensure consistency and performance.
 Throughout the series the examples are primarily focused on creating a REST API that uses the JSON API specification, but the concepts apply equally well to GraphQL or other formats.